gdyskin/my-data-science-projects/real-estate-analysis/README.md

 * *studio* - studio apartment (boolean)
 * *total_area* - area of the apartment in square meters (m²)
 * *total_images* - the number of photos of the apartment in the ad

-The goal of this analytics project is to determine factors that most affect the price of real estate objects.

 Libraries: Pandas